BrandonJackson1998/TestSeleniumOnPrinterLogicLoginPage/README.md

 Selenium - Test Loginscreen of PrinterLogic

 I run a few test scripts on the PrinterLogic login page.
 I try to find any potential security flaws.
 I use the Eclipse IDE with Java.

+The Java code is in the EclipseWorkSpace folder in scr.